aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/svi-profiles.md

             # Name of the IPv4 Access-list to be assigned in the egress direction.
             # The access-list must be defined under `ipv4_acls` and supports substitution of the field "interface_ip".
             ipv4_acl_out: <str>

+            # Name of the IPv6 access-list to be assigned in the ingress direction.
+            # The access-list must be defined under `ipv6_acls` and supports substitution of the field "interface_ip".
+            ipv6_acl_in: <str>

+            # Name of the IPv6 access-list to be assigned in the egress direction.
+            # The access-list must be defined under `ipv6_acls` and supports substitution of the field "interface_ip".
+            ipv6_acl_out: <str>

             # IP helper for DHCP relay.
             ip_helpers: